 Caution: If you are not sure about doing this yourself, consider taking the car to a qualified mechanic.
 The brakes are a critical component on any car and not something to get wrong.

-Tools Required: Check You Have Everything You Need
+Tools Required: Check That You Have Everything Needed

 You will need: